The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 12. Tepic

-Nevertheless, Tepic has quite a lot to offer for the curious traveler who’s down for an adventure.
-The nearby Santa Maria del Oro lagoon housed in the now-extinct Sangangüey volcano crater is also a stunning destination in Nayarit to visit and it’s located just outside of Tepic.
+The nearby Santa Maria del Oro lagoon, housed in the now-extinct Sangangüey volcano crater, is also a stunning destination in Nayarit to visit and it’s located just outside of Tepic.

 13. Mexcaltitlán de Uribe

-So what makes Mexcaltitlan unique?
+So, what makes Mexcaltitan unique?

 Ready to Explore Riviera Nayarit’s Beaches & Towns?